the French flag

 Summary: Idea for a Universal History with a Cosmopolitan Purpose

-Published in 1784, this philosophical essay by Kant aims to show that History has a meaning, i.e. that the course of human events does not simply unfold at random.
-What is the purpose of history, and what is the secret mechanism, the hidden engine that drives us towards it?
+Published in 1784, this philosophical essay by Kant seeks to demonstrate that history has a meaning—that the course of human events does not simply unfold at random.
+What is the purpose of history?
+What is the hidden mechanism, the driving force that leads humanity towards it?
 These are the questions Kant sets out to answer.

-Is there a sense of History?
-Or is history a random process?
+Is there a meaning to history ?
+Or is history merely a random process?

-For Kant, chance is only apparent.
-Indeed "human actions are determined exactly like any other natural event according to the universal laws of Nature
+For Kant, chance is only an illusion.
+Indeed, human actions are determined just like any other natural event, according to the universal laws of nature.
+1

-In fact, we recall that Kant established in the Critique of Practical Reason that there is phenomenal determinism, even if freedom exists as a noumenon.
+In fact, as Kant established in the Critique of Practical Reason, there is phenomenal determinism, even though freedom exists as a noumenon.

-History is nothing other than the phenomenal whole of man's actions, so it comes under determinism.
+History is nothing other than the phenomenal totality of human actions and therefore falls under the principle of determinism.

-What seems disorderly and irrational in History from the point of view of the individual is revealed from the point of view of the species as a progressive and continuous, albeit slow, development of its original dispositions
+What appears disorderly and irrational in history from the perspective of the individual is, from the perspective of the species, revealed as a progressive and continuous—albeit slow—development of its original dispositions 2.

-Kant takes two examples to make us grasp this order, which is concealed beneath a surface irrationality.
-Deaths, births and marriages appear to occur irregularly, by chance or according to the fluctuating will of men.
-However, statistical tables show that, in the end, they occur according to constant natural laws.
-Similarly, rainfall, although irregular, always ends up being more or less the same over a given territory.
+Kant provides two examples to illustrate this hidden order beneath an apparent irrationality.
+Births, deaths, and marriages may seem to occur irregularly, by chance, or according to the fluctuating will of individuals.
+However, statistical tables reveal that, in the end, they follow constant natural laws.
+Similarly, rainfall, though seemingly erratic, ultimately maintains a more or less stable average over a given territory.

 Men taken individually, and even whole peoples, scarcely give a thought to the fact that in pursuing their particular ends each according to his own good pleasure, they are unwittingly following, like a common thread, the purpose of Nature, which is itself unknown to them, and are working to further its realization 3.